 sister, Muriel Grace; Irene Jr.; Grace McGuire and Larry Heller

 As mentioned, and more:

-Grace Earhart Morrissey.
-Some do consider it to be no coincidence where Grace McGuire was named "Grace."
+with Amelia's sister, Muriel Grace Earhart Morrissey.
+Some consider no coincidence exists where Grace McGuire was named, "Grace."

 Ever since the Gervais-Irene was

-first implicated to have been the former Amelia Earhart in 1970, Muriel Grace Earhart Morrissey admitted when asked, how she had known
+first implicated to have been the former Amelia Earhart in 1970, Muriel Grace Earhart Morrissey admitted how she had known

-and been in touch with Irene Craigmile Bolam (the Gervais-Irene) through her own Zonta club circles.
+and been in touch with Irene Craigmile Bolam [the Gervais-Irene] through their various Zonta club circles.
 Today Amelia Earhart

-is still revered as one the the Zonta organizations most famous past members, and Zonta boasts its own Amelia Earhart
+is still revered as one the the Zonta organizations most famous past members, and Zonta boasts its own Amelia Earhart Scholarship

 In 1985 Grace McGuire and Muriel